1. SUPRA-RD Security System Overview for Second Life

 Access the "Settings" menu from the Supra Core Menu to configure:

 - Scan Modes: Area, Parcel, SIM.
-Set Range, Height, Interval, and Anti-FastTrack Speed Limit.
+Set Range, Height, Interval, and Anti-Fast-Track Speed Limit.

 - Access Modes: Group, Whitelist, Blacklist, Mixed.